 So, it shows that your ceiling fan will use $0.007 per hour of electricity usage right?

 Per day usage:

-If you are using your ceiling fan on an average of 8 hours per day, so the electricity consumption of the whole day by your ceiling fan will be:
+If you are using your ceiling fan for an average of 8 hours per day, so the electricity consumption for the whole day by your ceiling fan will be:

 60 x 8 = 420 watt hours.

 To determine the cost of per day, you need to multiply the cost per hour by the average number of hours you run your ceiling fan.
 Keeping in view the above calculations, we will do the calculation here:

 After calculations, your ceiling fan will cost you $0.056 each day.